-- Start in Kinsale, a beautiful seaside town with loads of Irish charm and lots to see.
-There’s a charming park for kids too!
+Your tour begins in Kinsale, a beautiful seaside town with loads of Irish charm and lots to see.
+There’s a perfectly old-fashioned park for kids, and endless views of the dark blue sea for the adults.
 Head to the Lemon Leaf Cafe and sit in their back garden with some tea and local, healthy dishes.

 Clonakilty: Best Town in Europe

 Don’t miss Clonakilty, one of my favorite Irish towns.
 It’s not just me, it was recognized as the “Best Town in Europe” in 2017!
 Grab some fish & chips at the Chubby Chipper, just to keep yourself going.
 Their chips are really heaven and so good they almost feel healthy (they’re not but they’re food for the soul).

 Next, you’re in for a treat: de barra’s pub.
 Take in the cozy, unassuming, and quintessentially Irish setting, order a Guinness.
 It’s just possibly the perfect quiet and unknown pub, right?
 Then scan the photos on the wall to see all the wildly famous people who have played here: Bowie!
 Springsteen!
 McCartney!
 Jimmy Hendrix’s guitar player owned a house nearby and brought all his friends here.

 West Cork is full of these wonderful surprises.

 Next stop: Rosscarbery for some beauty and quiet.
 Set on an estuary that opens onto a beautiful bay, it’s a quiet but lovely town.
 For a look at the wild Atlantic (you’re on the WAW, after all!) head to Warren Beach and take in its raw splendor.